top of page

 These studies:

-• Exemplify the principles, practices, successes, and pitfalls of industrial policy more completely than the US on its own.
+• Explain the principles, practices, successes, and pitfalls of industrial policy worldwide over many decades.

 • Rebut critics who argue that industrial policy has never truly succeeded or, where its success is undeniable, that it is due to a culture or political structure so different from ours that Americans should not even bother to try